Listen Up Anushka Shetty! Shraddha Kapoor Said THIS About Romancing Prabhas In Saaho!

 "It isn't as though there won't be an official language coach on the sets.
 There will be.
 Both Prabhas and Shraddha will have a professional tutor to help them with their language."

-Saaho has already gone on the floors.
+Saaho has already gone on floors.
 Currently, the shooting is going on in Hyderabad.
 Buzz is, it will also be shot in Mumbai, Romania and Abu Dhabi.